 The painterliness of the surface is of great interest to me.
 As a self-taught artist, my most important tools have always been experimentation and observation.
 I want to pull together the spiritual and the earthly in my work, to get to the essence of my subjects.
 I am not a photo-realist.
-My interests lie more in fur-ness than fur and I experiment continually to achieve the textural details of their hide or skin or fur or feather without specifically painting it, depending on translucent layers, textures, and cheap frayed brushes.
+My interests lie more in fur-ness than fur and I experiment continually to achieve textural details without specifically painting them, depending on translucent layers and cheap frayed brushes.

 Some of this complexity is rendered invisible in representation, making the paintings seem more photographic than they actually are.
-Surface texture and subtle variations of color disappear before the camera.
-In reality, all my blacks are all built from colors that appear and melt away in changing light and movement.
-Details in the shadows come and go.
+In reality, all my blacks are built from colors that appear and disappear in changing light and movement.